 #3: Relieve PMS symptoms

 Magnesium has been shown to reduce some of the symptoms of premenstrual syndrome (PMS), including irritability, cramps, bloating, and general fatigue.
-One study of women my age (24-39) found that after taking magnesium supplements for 2 months and two menstrual cycles, the women recorded fewer mood changes, 12 while another two-cycle study showed reduced weight gain, fluid retention, and breast tenderness among participants who took 200 mg of magnesium daily.
+One study of women (24-39) found that after taking magnesium supplements for 2 months and two menstrual cycles, the women recorded fewer mood changes, 12 while another two-cycle study showed reduced weight gain, fluid retention, and breast tenderness among participants who took 200 mg of magnesium daily.
 13

 #4: Reduces anxiety and promotes sleep